gold star for USAHOF

 From Minsk, Ruslan Salei was taken Ninth Overall in the 1996 Draft, and he would play there until 2006 when he signed with the Florida Panthers.

-Frederik Andersen played in his native Denmark, playing well enough to earn a Seventh Round Pic by the Anaheim Ducks in 2010.
+Frederik Andersen played in his native Denmark, playing well enough to earn a seventh-round pick by the Anaheim Ducks in 2010.
 Three years later, Andersen made his NHL debut with a 23 Game rookie year.

-Fredrik Olausson is one of the best Swedish Defenseman in the game’s history, who had three runs with Mighty Ducks of Anaheim.
+Fredrik Olausson is one of the best Swedish defensemen in the game’s history, who had three runs with the Mighty Ducks of Anaheim.

 Andrew Cogliano played for the Ducks for eight seasons, and while you would never slap the title of a superstar on Cogliano, you could state that he was a dependable character player throughout his tenure in Anaheim.